Industrial Wind Projects in Nova Scotia

 So what are they proposing?

 Another company, Ireland-based Simply Blue, is also proposing a large 100-turbine wind project in the District of St. Mary’s to power its production of “sustainable aviation fuel” (SAF), green hydrogen and green ammonia in Goldboro, Guysborough County.
 Although their website is vague on details, Simply Blue states that they will use water and wind power as well as ‘sustainable biomass” to separate out hydrogen and carbon that will be converted (no details provided) into sustainable aviation fuel (SAF) and renewable methanol.
+Simply Blue uses this diagram to describe the process.

 We need wind energy, so what's the problem?

 The total area of eight of these projects is a whopping 260,473 acres of mostly Crown land, a great deal of which is in Guysborough County.
 Simply Blue has no details of the size of their proposed wind farm.
-Other counties involved include Colchester, East Hants, Chester, HRM, and Pictou.
+Other counties involved include Cumberland, East Hants, Chester, HRM, and Pictou.

 That is 260,000+ acres of wildlife habitat and ecosystems with wetlands that provide us with invaluable environmental services that mitigate climate change and help slow down the loss of biodiversity – most of it on Crown Land- which if course is public land!
-This is not only illogical , it is irresponsible
+This is not only illogical , it is irresponsible!

 The problem remains that these wind projects are not designed to help Nova Scotia green its grid and meet its legally mandated obligation to stop burning coal by 2030.
 They are designed by offshore corporations with no track record of climate action, to harvest subsidies and earn massive profits with their hydrogen hype.